 The State of Rhode Island Defined Contribution Retirement Plan (the "Plan") is a defined contribution (money purchase) plan that operates under Section 401(a) of the Internal Revenue Code.
 The Plan was established under Rhode Island General Law section 36-10.3-2 and was placed under the management of the Retirement Board.
 The Retirement Board is the Plan administrator and Plan trustee.
 The law authorizes the State Investment Commission to select the appropriate third-party administrator for the Plan and to adopt Plan, trust, and/or custodial documents subject to certain guidelines outlined in the statute.
-The State Investment Options available to members.
+The State Investment Commission is responsible for implementing the investment policy of the Plan and selecting the investment options available to members.
 TIAA-CREF serves as record keeper for the Plan and Plan assets are held by J.P.
 Morgan as investment custodian.

-- Plan members The plan covers members of the Employees' Retirement System of Rhode Island (ERS), excluding legislators, correction officers and MERS general police and fire employees who participate in Social Security.
+Plan members - The plan covers members of the Employees' Retirement System of Rhode Island (ERS), excluding legislators, correction officers and MERS general police and fire employees who participate in Social Security.
 For covered employees, participation in the defined contribution plan is mandatory.
-Judges and state police officers are also excluded from the Plan. - Plan vesting provisions The total amount contributed by the member, including associated investment gains and losses, shall immediately vest in the member's account and is non-forfeitable.
+Judges and state police officers are also excluded from the Plan.

+Plan vesting provisions - The total amount contributed by the member, including associated investment gains and losses, shall immediately vest in the member's account and is nonforfeitable.
 The total amount contributed by the employer, including associated investment gains and losses, vests with the member and is non-forfeitable upon completion of three (3) years of contributory service.
-Service credit under ERS or MERS prior to July 1, 2012 is credited to the member for vesting purposes. - Member accounts Each member's account is credited with the member and employer's contribution and an allocation of the plan's earnings.
+Service credit under ERS or MERS prior to July 1, 2012 is credited to the member for vesting purposes.

+Member accounts - Each member's account is credited with the member and employer's contribution and an allocation of the plan's earnings.
 Allocations are based on a relationship of the member's account balance in each investment fund to the total of all account balances in that fund.
-The retirement benefit to which a member is entitled is the benefit that can be provided from the member's account. - Forfeitures Non-vested employer contributions are forfeited upon termination of employment.
-Such forfeitures can be used by employers to offset future remittances to the plan. - Contributions the plan's benefits are funded by contributions from the participants and the employer, as specified in Rhode Island General Law 36-10.3-4 and 36-10.3-5.
+The retirement benefit to which a member is entitled is the benefit that can be provided from the member's account.

+Forfeitures - Non-vested employer contributions are forfeited upon termination of employment.
+Such forfeitures can be used by employers to offset future remittances to the plan.

+Contributions - the plan's benefits are funded by contributions from the participants and the employer, as specified in Rhode Island General Law 36-10.3-4 and 36-10.3-5.
 Eligible state employees and teachers and MERS general employees that participate in Social Security contribute 5% of the member's compensation.
 Employers contribute to these member's individual accounts an amount equal to 1% of the member's compensation.